Blockchain billionaire Sun takes Trump family’s crypto firm to court

 Sun's portfolio of 4 billion WLFI tokens is worth roughly US$320 million, according to Reuters calculations based on the latest WLFI price.

+"He engaged in misconduct that required World Liberty to take action to protect itself and its users," added Witkoff, who is the son of Steve Witkoff, U.S. Special Envoy for Peace Missions.

+Eric Trump, a son of the president and also a World Liberty co-founder, also posted to X on Wednesday.
+He wrote "The only thing more ridiculous than this lawsuit is spending US$6 million on a banana duct-taped to a wall," a reference to Sun's November 2024 purchase of a piece of art called "Comedian" by Italian artist Maurizio Cattelan.

-World Liberty Financial declined to comment on the lawsuit.
-A spokesperson for the company had told Reuters earlier this week that Sun "is not an advisor at World Liberty Financial, and he has never held an operational role in the company".
+A spokesperson for World Liberty Financial declined to comment on the lawsuit.
+Arepresentativeof the company had told Reuters earlier this week that Sun "is not an advisor at World Liberty Financial, and he has never held an operational role in the company."

 World Liberty is under increasing scrutiny from some of its investors, who have complained for months about what they describe as the company's lack of transparency, centralized governance structure and failure to respond to community complaints, Reuters reported this month.